-See Integrated Humanities 1 and 2 above.
+See Integrated Humanities 1 and 2 in the prior English Courses.

 11th Grade - PG Students

 U.S. History is a required course for graduation.
 All students will need to take U.S. History or A.P.
 U.S. History if they have not already done so.